Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Experimental Results

 \subsection{Indoor Semantic Segmentation}

 \textit{Datasets:} We evaluate our network on two large-scale indoor scene datasets, namely S3DIS \cite{armeni20163d} and ScanNetV2 \cite{dai2017scannet}.
 The S3DIS dataset consists of RGB-D point clouds annotated point-wise with 13 classes.
 It encompasses 271 rooms from 6 large-scale indoor scenes, totalling 6020 square meters.
 We utilize 6-dimensional point features, including 3-dimensional normalized colour and 3-dimensional normalized location.
-For evaluation, we conduct a 6-fold cross-validation on S3DIS and focus more extensively on comparisons using Area 5 as the test set, which is distinct from the other areas and not within the same building.
+For evaluation, we focus more extensively on comparisons using Area 5 as the test set, which is distinct from the other areas and not within the same building.

 The ScanNetV2 dataset comprises coloured point clouds of indoor scenes with point-wise semantic labels for 20 object categories.
 It is divided into 1201 scenes for training and 312 for validation.
-Our approach utilizes 9-dimensional point features corresponding to 3-dimensional normalized colour, 3-dimensional normalized location, and 3-dimensional normals.

-\textit{Network Configurations:} For semantic segmentation on S3DIS, we set the voxel size as 4cm and the maximum number of voxels to 60,000.
+Our approach utilizes 9-dimensional point features corresponding to 3-dimensional normalized colour, 3-dimensional normalized location, and 3-dimensional normals. \textit{Network Configurations:} For semantic segmentation on S3DIS, we set the voxel size as 4cm and the maximum number of voxels to 60,000.
 We adopt the SGD optimizer and weight decay as 0.0001.
 The base learning rate is set as 0.4 and the learning rate is scheduled by the MultiStepLR at the 40\textit{th} and 80\textit{th} epoch.
 We train and test the model with batch size 16 and 8 on 4 GPUs, respectively.
 We adopt random scaling, random flip, chromatic contrast, chromatic translation, chromatic jitter and hue saturation translation to augment training data.
 We set the grid size in grid pooling as [0.08, 0.1, 0.2, 0.4]\textit{cm} and the number of neighbour points in SMTransformer as 16.